myselflokeshyadav/iOS-Shopper18/README.md

 ## Features

-Register and login users
+Register and login users.
-Provide a platform for users to purchase our product Provide a way for Users to find shipping status with Order ID Displpay our Top sellers, product details and
+Provide a platform for users to purchase our product.
+Provide a way for Users to find shipping status with Order ID.
+Displpay our Top sellers, product details and Shipping detail.
+Order products with payment User Interfaec.

 ## Contributing